-How Much Does College of the Redwoods Cost?overall average net price of College of the Redwoods is $4,266.
+How Much Does College of the Redwoods Cost?overall average net price of College of the Redwoods is $4,773.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of the Redwoods, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At College of the Redwoods, approximately 14% of students took out student loans averaging $4,623 a year.
-That adds up to $18,492 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At College of the Redwoods, approximately 7% of students took out student loans averaging $5,622 a year.
+That adds up to $22,488 over four years for those students.